Jiazhen-Hong/EEGM2/README.md

 3. A **multi-branch receptive field input embedding strategy** that improves cross-subject generalization and stability for EEG sequences of varying lengths.

-## Note:
-1. Mamba block used in this project was downloaded by JH on **11/14/2024** from [Mamba GitHub](https://github.com/state-spaces/mamba), only numpy < 2.x is accepted.
-2. Mamba-2 block used in this project was downloaded by JH on **12/14/2024** from [Mamba2 GitHub](https://github.com/state-spaces/mamba/blob/main/mamba_ssm/modules/mamba2.py).

 ## **Setup**
 ### Instructions refer to Unix-based systems (e.g., Linux, macOS).